 Treatment options include:

-Physical therapy.
+- Physical therapy or occupational therapy.
 This includes ultrasound, stretching, and range-of-motion exercises.
-In some

 What to think about

 Treatment for carpal tunnel syndrome is based on the seriousness of the condition, whether there is any nerve damage, and whether other treatment has helped.
 If your symptoms are mild, 1 to 2 weeks of home treatment are likely to relieve your symptoms.